RizkiKarianata/simple-framework7-app/README.md

 <!-- ![Collegetivity Preview](https://user-images.githubusercontent.com/46257169/171705042-12da6cff-6118-45f9-9349-04d9704ca12a.png) -->

-<p align="center">Mazer is an Admin Dashboard Template that can help you develop faster.
-Made with Bootstrap 5.
-No jQuery dependency.</p>
+<p align="center">Simple Framework7 App is an application that is used to manage data such as creating, viewing, modifying, and deleting data.
+Built using Framework7. 💖 </p>
 <div align="center">

 <p align="center">